seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **PORTIA**
 They shall, Nerissa; but in such a habit,
 That they shall think we are accomplished
 With that we lack.
-I’ll hold thee any wager,
+I'll hold thee any wager,
 When we are both accoutred like young men,
-I’ll prove the prettier fellow of the two,
+I'll prove the prettier fellow of the two,
 And wear my dagger with the braver grace,
 And speak between the change of man and boy
 With a reed voice, and turn two mincing steps